Pferdchen/sudoku/README.md

 ## SudokuFX2

-A Non-Modular-Maven project for Sudoku.
+A Non-Modular-Maven project for sudoku GUI.

-### For Netbeans
+### Netbeans

 Before running the project from the Run button, we need to instruct NetBeans to use the javafx plugin instead of the default one.
 For that, go to Properties -> Actions -> Run project and change the Execute Goals with this:

 > clean javafx:run

 ## SudokuFX3

-A Modular-Maven project for Sudoku.
+A Modular-Maven project for sudoku GUI.

 ### Netbeans